jag20/HubCCD/README.md

 how to generate integrals for 1D and 2D Hubbard lattices with nearest-neighbor interactions and open or periodic boundary conditions.

+We have also implemented spin-orbital CCSD based on the factorized equations from Stanton et al. JCP 94(6), 1991.
+This code is substantially faster than the for-development parameterized CCD code.

 Required Packages: numpy, os, pickle.
 If molecular calculations are desired, we also need Gaussian16 and their Fortran/python routines for accessing Gaussian matrix element files: http://gaussian.com/interfacing/